datarobot/datarobot-user-models/model_templates/proxy_model_azureml/README.md

 # Override the default value if your endpoint does not reside in the `eastus` region
 #region: eastus

+# This is the API key you can get from the `Consume` tab in the Endpoint's UI.
+We
+# will structure the data the same as the DataRobot Platform will when you associate
+# the runtime parameter with a credential stored in the Credential Manager.
 API_KEY:
   credentialType: basic
   username: robot